Meet the Women's Nations League finalists

 05/12/2023: Netherlands 4-0 Belgium

-Pipped by eventual winners Spain in World Cup quarter-final extra time, the Netherlands – still without injured Vivianne Miedema – had an early setback when they suffered a last-gasp loss in Belgium on Matchday 1, only to then beat England, and their Women's EURO 2017-winning coach Sarina Wiegman, the same manner four days later.
+Pipped by eventual winners Spain in World Cup quarter-final extra time, the Netherlands – still without injured Vivianne Miedema – faced an early setback when they suffered a last-gasp loss in Belgium on Matchday 1.
+Bouncing back in style, they then grabbed a late winner of their own four days later to beat an England side coached by their Women's EURO 2017-winning manager Sarina Wiegman.

 League stage scorers: Lineth Beerensteyn 6, Esmee Brugts 2, Damaris Egurrola 2, Renate Jansen 1, Lieke Martens 1, Jill Roord 1, Daniëlle van de Donk 1